tsunoyu/pytrends_googleads/README.md

-# <WIP> Automate adding Google Trends Keyword to Google Ads Search Campaigns
+# Automate adding Google Trends Keyword to Google Ads Search Campaigns

 ## Overview

 This solution was created to automate the process of adding relevant Google Trends Rising and Top related queries into Google Ads Search Campaigns.
-It would help reducing some manual daily work and errors who is working or monitoring Search Campaings and Google Trends keywords.
+It would help reduce some manual daily work and errors who is working or monitoring Search Campaings and Google Trends keywords.
 Main code is written in Python 3.7.

 <img width="767" alt="スクリーンショット 2020-06-13 16 55 20" src="https://user-images.githubusercontent.com/62479342/84573368-02184280-ad98-11ea-905f-fffa9e1c5d69.png">

 <img width="1009" alt="スクリーンショット 2020-06-13 18 24 59" src="https://user-images.githubusercontent.com/62479342/84575247-a3f15c80-ada3-11ea-92e3-dd9310b36c35.png">

-Detail Setup Process written in Medium.com -- [LINK](https://pypi.org/project/pytrends/)
+<WIP> Detail Setup Process written in Medium.com -- [LINK](https://WIP)

 ## Important Notes
 - This solution will **NOT** guaranty any Search Ads performace
 - pytrends API is not a Google Official API but it can be used for free
 - Running the Python code daily basis will incur some Google Cloud cost
-- It will not work if the the query does not have any volume to capture the trend Try to adjust the filter. ex) target from Global
+- It will not work if the query does not have any organic search volume to capture the search trend.
+- Try to adjust the filter in case the search volume is low. ex) target from one country to Global
 - Consider adding filter or alert in Google Ads side to avoid sudden ads spend increase